-The Council is required by the Self-build and Custom Housebuilding Act 2015 to keep a register of individuals and groups who are seeking to acquire serviced plots of land in the borough for their own self-build and custom housebuilding, and to give suitable development permission to enough suitable serviced plots of land to meet the demand which is established by entries added to the register.
+- 41. The Council is required by the Self-build and Custom Housebuilding Act 2015 to keep a register of individuals and groups who are seeking to acquire serviced plots of land in the borough for their own self-build and custom housebuilding, and to give suitable development permission to enough suitable serviced plots of land to meet the demand which is established by entries added to the register. - 42.
 The Council has adopted local eligibility criteria, which includes evidence of a period of residency in the borough and of sufficient resources to purchase a self-build plot of land.
-Given high demand and limited land availability, the Council does need to prioritise individuals with the strongest connection to the area and support their wish to bring forward self-build and custom housebuilding projects.
+Given high demand and limited land availability, the Council does need to prioritise individuals with the strongest connection to the area and support their wish to bring forward self-build and custom housebuilding projects. - 43.
+The Council continues to approve a small number of individual plots each year, as they are brought forward by applicants.
+The Council will continue to support applications for self-build and custom housebuilding where they are in accordance with the Development Plan.